-Standard 1h: Driveway widths should be as narrow as possible (12 feet for one-way ways and 24 feet for two-way driveways).
-Driveways shall lead to underground po arking stalls located to the rear of the building.
-Variations will be permitted only if the Department of Transportation determines that no other alternative exists that is consistent
+Standard 1h: Driveway widths should be as narrow as possible (12 feet for one-way driveways and 24 feet for two-way driveways).
+Driveways shall lead to underground parking or parking stalls located to the rear of the building.
+Variations will be permitted only if the Department of Transportation determines that no other alternative exists that is consistent with these standards.